Kamegawa Station

+Kamegawa Station (亀川駅, Kamegawa-eki) is a passenger railway station located in the city of Beppu, Ōita Prefecture, Japan.
+It is operated by JR Kyushu.

 Lines

 The station is served by the Nippō Main Line and is located 114.9 km from the starting point of the line at Kokura.

 Layout

-The station consists of a side and an island platform serving three tracks at grade with several sidings branching off.
+The station consists of a side platform and an island platform serving three tracks at grade with several sidings branching off.
 The station building is located on the west side of the tracks and is a modern hashigami structure where the station facilities are located on a bridge spanning the tracks.
 An enclosed waiting room, a staffed ticket window and an automatic ticket machine are located all on level 2 of the building which can be accessed from street level by means of steps or an elevator.
 After the ticket gate, separate sets of elevators lead to the platforms.
 The bridge also serves as a free passage, with a separate entrance to the station on the west side of the tracks.

 Management of the station has been outsourced to the JR Kyushu Tetsudou Eigyou Co., a wholly owned subsidiary of JR Kyushu specialising in station services.
 It staffs the ticket booth which is equipped with a Midori no Madoguchi facility.